alabou/NMOS-MatroxOnly/Alerts.md

 - The alert applies to events at the Input scope
 ### output
 - The alert applies to events at the Output scope

+It is possible to reduce the scope of an alert by specifying a list of resource id to restrict to those resources within the scope of matching id.
+For scopes other than `device` the resource id MUST correspond to a resources of the scope resource type.

+It is possible to reduce the scope of an alert by specifying a list of interface name to restrict to those resources within the scope of matching interface name.
+This does not apply to the `input` and `output` scopes as there is no associated network interfaces.

 ## MvAlertManager class